remyTatTat/Magic-Garden/README.md

 # Magic-Garden
 Click on the screen to plant a seed.
-Hover cursor near flowers to spin the petals faster.\n https://i6.cims.nyu.edu/~aa6625/interactive/assignment04/index.html
+Hover cursor near flowers to spin the petals faster. https://i6.cims.nyu.edu/~aa6625/interactive/assignment04/index.html